Secondary - PGCE

 Entry is also subject to a satisfactory health check and satisfactory criminal records check.
 More details about criminal records procedures can be found at www.cardiffmet.ac.uk/dbs

-Please note you must apply for this course through the GTTR (Graduate Teacher Training Registry) www.gttr.ac.uk/ using one of their forms - not on a Cardiff Met application form
+Please note you must apply for this course through UCAS - Teacher Training www.ucas.com/ - not on a Cardiff Met application form

 APPLICANTS ARE REQUIRED TO INDICATE WITHIN THEIR PERSONAL STATEMENT IF THEY WISH FOR THEIR INTERVIEW TO BE CONDUCTED THROUGH THE MEDIUM OF WELSH.